 CONS:

-• Similar speed as regular GTX 1070 and also slower than that sometimes
+• It is a similar speed to a regular GTX 1070 and also slower than that sometimes

 AMD Radeon RX Vega 56 (Vega 10 XL mobile) Graphics Card For Laptop

 Coming to the specs, this card is built on a 14nm MOSFET technology, the predecessor of the 22nm process.
 The GPU architecture is Vega 10 XL mobile with the support of DirectX 12.0.
 The base to boost the GPU frequency range is 1138MHz to 1302MHz.
-The fast HBM2 type VRAM bears the capacity of 8GB storage.
+The fast HBM2-type VRAM has a storage capacity of 8GB.
 It runs on 800MHz frequency, providing a bandwidth of 409.6GB/s.
 This GPU is compatible with plenty of gaming-oriented technologies like Radeon FreeSync Technology, Radeon VR Ready Premium, AMD Eyefinity Technology for gaming, OpenGL 4.5, OpenCL 2.0, Frame Rate Target Control, AMD PowerTune, TrueAudio Next, Video Code Engine (VCE), Unified Video Decoder (UVD), The Vulkan API, Virtual Super Resolution, and some others.
-The performance of this GPU card is directly comparable with NVIDIA Geforce GTX 1070 chip.
-Having a 210W power consumption feature is not a good sign compared to its closest NVIDIA sibling having only 150W of the same.
-It looks like this laptop GPU chip is bearing a significant downfall in the performance-per-watt ratio.
-Besides, the primary cooling technology with only a single radial fan is not an acceptable option for a graphics card made for laptop hardware systems.
+The performance of this GPU card is directly comparable with the NVIDIA Geforce GTX 1070 chip.
+A 210W power consumption feature is not a good sign compared to its closest NVIDIA sibling, which has only 150W.
+This laptop GPU chip is bearing a significant downfall in the performance-per-watt ratio.
+Besides, the primary cooling technology with only a single radial fan is unacceptable for a graphics card made for laptop hardware systems.

 PROS: